 Message delivery can be automated through API integration with existing CRM and related health management databases, which reduces the cost of investment in new supporting technologies, and removes the need for manual human intervention.

-Messaging systems are also able to streamline the follow-up contact process for patients and family post-treatment.
-Modern messaging systems can be integrated via API into the organization’s electronic health record (EHR) and other patient systems, to automate patient follow up messages based on attributes such as condition, and appropriately notify next of kins of patient progress.
+Messaging systems are also able to streamline the follow-up contact process for patients and families post-treatment.
+Modern messaging systems can be integrated via API into the organization’s electronic health record (EHR) and other patient systems, to automate patient follow-up messages based on attributes such as condition, and appropriately notify next of kins of patient progress.

 Best Practice Mobile Engagement Insights